mdhsieh/mdhsieh.github.io/src/Writing/blog-post.9.md

 <img src="images/portfolio/bp-averager.png" alt="bp_averager_main_image" width="200"/>

 My latest app is a custom one originally made for a family member.
-[BP Averager](https://apps.apple.com/app/blood-pressure-averager/id6739744580) records and tracks your blood pressure.
+[Blood Pressure Averager](https://apps.apple.com/app/blood-pressure-averager/id6739744580) records and tracks your blood pressure.

 She, the family member, needs to monitor herself for high blood pressure.
 She typically records her readings 2 times a day, 1 in morning and 1 in evening.
 Each record has both a high and low blood pressure reading, e.g. 140/120.